acc1729/anethaathira/docs/bluemage.md

 ## Beast II

+You can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.
+Additionally, you ignore movement restrictions caused by webbing.

+## Beast III

 Pack Tactics (very strong passive, might be Beast III)

-## Beast III

-Self Polymorph?

 ## Beast IV